cpp-linter/cpp-linter-action/README.md

 ## Required tools installed

-As of v2.16.0, this action now uses
+As of v2.16.0, this action uses

 - [nushell] for cross-platform compatible scripting
 - [uv] for driving a Python virtual environment

-This action installs [nushell] and [uv] automatically, but only [nushell] is added to the PATH environment variable;
+This action installs [nushell] and [uv] automatically.
+Only [nushell] is added to the PATH environment variable.
 [uv], and any standalone Python distribution it downloads, are not added to the PATH environment variable.

 ### On Linux runners